cambiotraining/bacterial-genomics/materials/20-assemblebac.md

   --checkm2db databases/checkme2/uniref100.KO.1.dmnd
 ```

-We ran the script as instructed using:
+After activating the software environment, we ran the script as instructed using:

 ```bash
 bash scripts/01-run_assemblebac.sh